 - 1) RMV Individual Permit Special Conditions - a) It is unclear where plantings for coast live oak mitigation would occur.
 We recommend adding a condition that plantings will be coordinated with the Resource Agencies and/or the management entity established for the eventual NCCP/HCP reserve.
 We also recommend the use of 1-gallon coast live oaks or smaller seedlings for mitigation planting.
 Specimen boxed trees are generally pruned to an unnatural single-trunk and high branching "standard", are less wind-resistant, and are subject to increased weed competition than low-branching natural trees.
 Containerized trees also generally have circling roots or large diameter roots cut during repotting.
 Larger trees are less able to establish an extensive root system, essential for survival in arid California.
 Planting palettes for oak woodland habitats should include native understory species and should be monitored for a minimum of 10 years to ensure success. - b) Stream crossings should be designed to facilitate wildlife movement.
 Bridges, spanning from top-of-bank to top-of-bank, should be used to the extent feasible.
 Crossings constructed should not result in stream cutting or changes to surface flow and should be engineered to allow the full flow of the stream in a flood event.
-Retrofitting of existing crossings should be incorporated into the project design, where feasible, and should incorporate prefabricated drainage-wide spans c) Passive recreation, agriculture and other allowable uses specified in conservation easements to be recorded within the RMV Planning Area should be consistent with those allowed/specified in the NCCP/HCP.
-Per the NCCP/HCP, these activities are subject to management plans which have been analyzed to ensure that habitat/species impacts are minimized.
+Retrofitting of existing crossings should be incorporated into the project design, where feasible, and should incorporate prefabricated drainage-wide spans.